-Our next alumni profile is Karin Jones, a multidisciplinary artist with a background in jewellery.
+Karin Jones (MFA 2018) is a multidisciplinary artist with a background in jewellery.
 Karin’s recent work examines the ways in which historical narratives shape our identities.
-She graduated from NSCAD in 2018 (MFA), and is currently an instructor at Vancouver Community College’s Jewellery Art and Design program, where she is also serving as Department Head.
+She is currently an instructor at Vancouver Community College’s Jewellery Art and Design program, where she is also serving as Department Head.
 Her work has been exhibited in Canada, the United States, Finland, Korea and Japan.

 Why did you choose NSCAD?